Image 1 of 4

 Planning Applications in Newcastle upon Tyne

-Contextual Planning Support in Newcastle upon Tyne
+Creative Planning Advice in Newcastle upon Tyne

 Newcastle upon Tyne includes the city centre, Jesmond, and Fenham.
 About 35% of the district is Green Belt, framing urban expansion on the outskirts.
 Known for historic quays, listed buildings, and a dynamic city centre, planning focuses on residential extensions, conversions, and regeneration schemes.
-We can advise and support projects across Newcastle upon Tyne.

 In the last year Newcastle upon Tyne decided 910 applications which is slightly below the national average of 988.
 The approval rate was 92% (marginally above the national average of 88%) and 56% of applications were decided on time, (on par with the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Newcastle upon Tyne performs relative to other LPAs in our LPA hub.